Procaseycash/angular-table-searcher/README.md

   path: full path of the api url to call for search option.
   from: the key the eventService will use in mapping when data has responded from angular-table-seacher. (from key must be unique to every component using searcher)
   data: (paginated response), this must be the first data rendered from the component which information are picked to enable searching.
-  searchKeys: Keys to tell the AngularTableSearcher to use to filter data.
+  searchKeys: Keys to tell the AngularTableSearcher to use to filter data but can be empty array to search all through object and its child.
   searchType: We have three search types which can be from backend, table, table not found with backend.
   placeholder: What to display in the input field as a message
   buttonColor: The background color of the table seacher.